bitoller/gs-educasos/backend/README.md

 ### Kit Management
 These endpoints require a valid **JWT token** (`Authorization: Bearer <token>` header):
 -   `GET /api/kit`: Retrieve all emergency kits.
-Each kit object now includes a `recommendedItems` field containing a JSON string of recommended items based on the kit's attributes.
+For regular users, this returns kits **created by the authenticated user**. **Administrators can retrieve all kits.** Each kit object includes a `recommendedItems` field containing a JSON string of recommended items based on the kit's attributes.
 -   `POST /api/kit`: Create a new emergency kit.
+The created kit will be associated with the **authenticated user**.
     -   If creating an **automatically generated** kit, provide `houseType`, `numResidents`, `hasChildren`, `hasElderly`, `hasPets`, and `region`.
 Recommended items will be automatically generated.
         ```json
         {